-We secured a loan from Citizen Bank and Trust, thus replacing BB&T. We thank God for all efforts to move toward our goal of paying off our mortgage early.
+We secured a loan from Citizen Bank and Trust, thus replacing BB&T. End of year balance of mortgage reduction account was $295,178.36.
+We thank God for all efforts to move toward our goal of paying off our mortgage early.

 New sworn diaconate offices were Deacon Chair Clinton Cole/Co-Chair Dewey Gunn; Deaconess Chair Clementine Fleming/Co-Chair Cardalla Fisher, and Trustee Chair Pamela Woody-Eaton.
 3 trustee’s names were added to the courthouse, Joel Jean, John D. Childress and Milton Nichols.

 As we continue our journey, we were excited to have 24 new members added to our roster.

 Our appointed Chair officers were Deacons- Clinton Cole with Co-chair Dewey Gunn, Deaconess- Clementine Fleming with co-chair Cardalla Fisher, and Trustee Pamela Woody-Eaton.
 Linda Hines was appointed church representative for our 10% ministry.

 Trustee Ezzard Williams Sr. resigned November 7, 2018.